tobiasdirksen/controlling-hifi-receiver/README.md

 ```

 ## Deploy script as a linux service
 Finally, you need somewhere to deploy the script.
-I used my Raspberry Pi, but you can obviously use any server.
+I used my Raspberry Pi, but you can obviously also use a server, if you have that.
 I have deployed the script as a linux service.
-You can see [this link](https://websofttechs.com/tutorials/how-to-setup-python-script-autorun-in-ubuntu-18-04/) how it is done.
+You can see [this link](https://websofttechs.com/tutorials/how-to-setup-python-script-autorun-in-ubuntu-18-04/) how it can done.